Deploy your machine learning models with tensorflow serving and kubernetes

 Kubernetes in the Google Cloud Platform.

-- Login to your project: first list the available projects with
+Login to your project: first list the available projects with gcloud projects

 gcloud projects list